9diov/slides/PITCHME.md

 * Use adjacency list first
 * If existing table cannot be modified use closure table with triggers
 * If not fast enough then try other approaches
-* Different strategies can be combined
+* Different strategies can be combined (adjacency list + nested set)
 * If makes sense, use grapth databases such as Neo4J
 ---
 ### Questions?